 Indoor location and navigation

-Aplicaziones presents in the Spanish market a localization solution, in interiors and exteriors, of people and things.
+Aplicaziones presents in the Spanish market a localization solution, indoor and outdoor, of people and things.

 It is based on the developments made by our company during the last years and by the incorporation of alliances with third parties to give a complete solution.